apache/hudi/rfc/rfc-53/rfc-53.md

 ## Test Plan
 1. Add UT `TestDisruptorMessageQueue` and `TestDisruptorExecutionInSpark` to guard above logic, also validate data correctness.
 2. Add Benchmark `BoundInMemoryExecutorBenchmark` benchmark with BoundInMemoryExecutor(based-master) and DisruptorExecutior(new option)

+## Future Plan
+  For now, this DisruptorExecutor is supported for spark insert and spark bulk insert operations as an experimental feature.
+So that there're also several further steps need to be done:
+  1. Support DisruptorExecutor for spark upsert operation as multi-producers and single consumer.
+  2. Support DisruptorExecutor for Flink writing operation.
+  3. For some cases like bulk_insert and flink ingestion, we may support `DirectExecutor` which use no inner message queue and read messages from iterator directly
+  ,writing into hudi(remove the producer/consumer at all).